-In early 2019 we were approached by a European operator who needed to create additional seating capacity for a special program of flights.
-They required a cost-effective set of nine abreast economy seats for the front two sections of their Airbus A330 aircraft to be delivered within just seven weeks.
+In early 2019 we were approached by a European operator who needed to create additional seating capacity for a special programme of flights.
+They required a cost effective set of nine abreast economy seats for the front two sections of their Airbus A330 aircraft to be delivered within just seven weeks.

 At this stage, we hit our first potential roadblock; some of the arm plastics had become brittle due to age and there was a lack of existing spare parts to replace the damaged units.
 However, using our extensive supplier network, we were able to find a part 21G approved manufacturer that could produce a PMA arm plastic within the short lead time.

-By utilizing the remaining spare parts and assemblies, we also put together a bespoke spares package to allow the airline to adequately support any on-going repairs, which in turn helped the operator to avoid any unnecessary delays during their flight program.
+By utilising the remaining spare parts and assemblies, we also put together a bespoke spares package to allow the airline to adequately support any on-going repairs, which in turn helped the operator to avoid any unnecessary delays during their flight programme.

 Robert Pearson – Head of Interiors

 Top 10 Post-Lockdown Luxury Holiday Resorts – Part 1